Madelene/100-days-of-code/log.md

 and apply them in the actual code/context.
 I was able to do this in Ruby/Rails.
 Getting better in this language!

+### R2 Day 29: May 10, 2018 Thursday

+** Today's Progress**
+- Added another endpoint.
+Understanding more and getting more efficient.
+"Travelling" in between environments is still "scary", but I do tend to do things methodically and thoughtfully, for the most part, so should eventually be very good/competent

+**Thoughts:**
+- Tired today.